Events

 Royal Docks Originals: a festival of new cultural activities made in the Royal Docks - in photos

-World-premiere immersive theatre, the planet’s first flavour rainbow, family fun, exhibitions galore, music, plays and more – the first Royal Docks Originals was a triumphant celebration of creativity made in the Royal Docks.
+World-premiere immersive theatre, the planet’s first flavour rainbow, family fun, exhibitions galore, music, plays and more – the Royal Docks Originals pilot was a triumphant celebration of creativity made in the Royal Docks.
 Bringing together residents, local artists and global performers, it showcased the area’s role as a cultural magnet, its potential as a major new centre for making arts and creative projects, and its diverse, buzzing community.

 Let’s take a look back over some of the highlights: